-Jonathan Haidt, author of The Happiness Hypothesis and The Righteous Mind: Why Good People are Divided by Politics and Religion, will speak at Greens Farms Academy on Tuesday, May 1, at 8PM.
+Jonathan Haidt, author of The Happiness Hypothesis and The Righteous Mind: Why Good People are Divided by Politics and Religion, spoke at Greens Farms Academy on Tuesday, May 1.
 Haidt’s most recent book about why people hold their particular religious and political beliefs has hit a nerve during this election year.
 It stirred debate in the pages of The New York Times, inspired an interview with Bill Moyers and brought him an invitation to the Colbert Show.
 Paul Bloom of Yale University calls Haidt, “one of the smartest and most creative psychologists alive….”

 Jacqueline Novogratz is the founder and CEO of Acumen Fund, a non-profit global venture fund that uses entrepreneurial approaches to solve the problems of global poverty.
 Acumen Fund aims to create a world beyond poverty by investing in social enterprises, emerging leaders, and breakthrough ideas.
 Under Jacqueline’s leadership, Acumen Fund has invested more than $60 million in companies in South Asia and Africa, all focused on delivering affordable healthcare, water, housing and energy to the poor.
 These companies have created more than 35,000 jobs, leveraged an additional $200 million, and brought basic services to tens of millions.
 Prior to Acumen Fund, Jacqueline founded and directed The Philanthropy Workshop and The Next Generation Leadership programs at the Rockefeller Foundation.
 She also founded Duterimbere, a micro-finance institution in Rwanda.
 She began her career in international banking with Chase Manhattan Bank.
 She is currently on the advisory boards of Stanford Graduate School of Business, MIT’s Legatum Center, and Innovations Journal published by MIT Press.
 Jacqueline serves on the Aspen Institute Board of Trustees and the board of IDEO.org, and is a member of the Council on Foreign Relations and the World Economic Forum Global Agenda Council for Social Innovation.
 She was recently named to Foreign Policy’s list of Top 100 Global Thinkers and The Daily Beast’s 25 Smartest People of the Decade.
 Jacqueline is a frequent speaker, including the Clinton Global Initiative, TED, Aspen Ideas Festival, and other global forums.
 Her best-selling memoir The Blue Sweater: Bridging the Gap Between Rich and Poor in an Interconnected World chronicles her quest to understand poverty and challenges readers to grant dignity to the poor and to rethink their engagement with the world.